We are hiring! We are always looking for amazing people to join the growing bookskeep team Apply here

 Profitability Begins with the Profit First Equation

-As you already know, ecommerce retail is a complex business model because of the inventory and required cash flow needed to keep it going.
-Profit First, the cash management methodology that sets up any business for success, works well for ecommerce sellers.
-Those that commit to the Profit First method have learned how to manage their inventory and operating expenses, and achieve their profit and growth goals.
+Ecommerce retail is complex due to the need for inventory and cash flow.
+Profit First, a cash management methodology designed for success, works exceptionally well for ecommerce sellers.
+Embracing this approach helps manage inventory, operating expenses, and achieve profit and growth goals.

 The Profit First method basically consists of four primary steps, although it can be and often is expanded upon as it is implemented.
 Step 1 involves creating multiple bank accounts.
 I suggest starting with one checking account for inventory and another one for operating expenses.
 You should also add savings accounts for Profit, Owner Pay and Taxes.
 Step 2 includes moving funds from your operating expense account to the other accounts, following a prescribed sequence.
 It may feel cumbersome at first, but after a few cycles it will become your habit.
 The temptation to spend when the profit account balance increases is a bit irresistible for some.
 If this is you, then Step 3 is critical!
 I recommend moving that account to a bank that is less accessible, such as an investment account at another financial institution.
 And finally, Step 4 involves developing a rhythm in how you manage your funds.
 Over time you will spend less and less time working in your business, leaving you with more time and money to work ON your business.